MinecraftU/mcu-curriculum/level_5/readme.md

 * Section 4: Specifying dropped items and creating recipes
 * Section 5: Generating your ore
 * Section 6: Creating a new food
-* Section 7: Creating a new crop
-* Section 8: Creating new tools
+* Section 7: Creating new tools
-* Section 9: Creating new armor
+* Section 8: Creating new armor
-* Section 10: Creating a custom bow